Canon 4000D vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 4000D and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the 4000D does not have a direct predecessor.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon 4000D better than the Nikon D5 or vice versa?
 The listing below highlights the relative strengths of the two models.